johnbayko/hicp/docs/python_hicp.rst

       return True

-  in_stream = ...from socket or some other steam out_stream = ...from socket or some other steam
+  in_stream = ...from socket or some other stream out_stream = ...from socket or some other stream

   app_list = { "One": App1(), "two": App2() }
-  default+app = "One"
+  default_app = "One"

   authenticator = Authenticator()